OneDrive/onedrive-sdk-ios/docs/auth.md

 This method will do two things:

 1. Try and retrieve the last used ODClient from the keychain.
-2. If this fails, the method will invoke UI and promt the user to log in.
+2. If this fails, the method will invoke the OneDrive UI and prompt the user to log in.

-If there was an error in either of these steps, an error will be handed back.
+If there was an error in either of these steps, the error will be returned.

-If you know you want to invoke the UI you can make a direct call to authenticatedClientWithCompletion:
+If you want to invoke the UI, you can make a direct call to authenticatedClientWithCompletion:

 ```
 [ODClient authenticatedClientWithCompletion:(ODClient *client, NSError *error){